 What is the Patch Sprint?
 The Patch Sprint is a weekend reunion, featuring dinners, parties, a race, and a popular trek.
 Created in 1996, the event's main purpose is to raise funds - via participant donation - for Adirondack Scholarship Foundation.

 Who can take part in the Patch Sprint?
 The event is open to invited members of the Pok-O-MacCready "Family" (current and alumni) and friends.
-Guests are eligible, providing that they pledge a donation to our beneficiary, while availability lasts, once registration opens to the public in March.
+Guests are eligible, providing that they pledge a donation to our beneficiary, while availability lasts.
 All are welcome to volunteer and donate.